mdda/deep-learning-workshop/README.md

   * Trained models from two of the 'big' ImageNet winners
   * Test Images for both recognition, 'e-commerce' and style-transfer modules
   * Corpuses and pretrained GloVe for the language examples
-* Tool chain (mostly Python-oriented)
+* Tool chain (Python-oriented)
   * Theano / Lasagne
-  * Keras / Tensorflow is included, but not really used
+  * Tensorflow is included, and will become more prominent going forward
-    * Because Tensorflow demands far more RAM than Theano, and we can't assume that the VM will be allocated more than 2Gb
+    * (In the past ?)
+Tensorflow demanded far more RAM than Theano, and we can't assume that the VM will be allocated more than 2Gb
+    * Keras, plus other 'sugars', are also installed

 And this repo can itself be run in 'local mode', using scripts in ```./local/``` to :